spring-guides/gs-rest-service/README.md

 Summary
 -------

 Congrats!
 You've just developed a RESTful web service with Spring.
 This of course is just the beginning, and there are many more features to explore and take advantage of.
-Be sure to check out Spring's support for [securing](TODO), [testing](TODO), [describing](TODO) and [managing](TODO) RESTful web services.
+Be sure to check out Spring's support for [securing](TODO), [describing](TODO) [managing](TODO), [testing](TODO) and [consuming](/gs-consuming-rest) RESTful web services.

 [mvn]: http://maven.apache.org/download.cgi